deadlydog/deadlydog.github.io/_posts/2019-09-21-Create-and-test-PowerShell-Core-cmdlets-in-CSharp.md

 ## Downloadable example

-I've created [a small sample solution on GitHub](https://github.com/deadlydog/PowerShellCmdletInCSharpExample) that you can clone or download and check out.
+I've created [a small sample solution on GitHub](https://github.com/deadlydog/PowerShellCmdletInCSharpExample) that you can check out.
 It shows how to create a couple basic PowerShell Core cmdlets, as well as a test project to test both cmdlets using xUnit.

 ## Conclusion